offport/XSOAR_UsecaseTemplate/README.md

 Case00-

 ### Trigger
-The use case is triggered when an “Case00 - incident name” incident is raised based on Sentinel Log Analytics alert.
+The use case is triggered when an a condition is met.

 ### Incident structure and mapping